prisonerMO/iedd/README.md

 Head over to the [Issues](https://github.com/prisonerMO/iedd/issues) and press the “New Issue” button in the top right corner.
 Fill out the issue template.
 Add a link (gist or pastebin) to the client and/or server RPT file.
-An instruction to find your RPT files can be found here <a href="https://community.bistudio.com/wiki/Crash_Files">.
+An instruction to find your RPT files can be found from [BI Studio wiki](https://community.bistudio.com/wiki/Crash_Files).

 ### Get in touch